google/WebFundamentals/src/content/en/tools/workbox/v3/modules/workbox-routing.md

 ## How to Register a Regular Expression Route

-A common practice is to skip avoid using the "match" callback and instead use a Regular Expression to match requests.
+A common practice is to use a regular expression instead of a "match" callback.
+Workbox makes this easy to implement like so:

 ```javascript
 workbox.routing.registerRoute(new RegExp('/styles/.*\.css'), handlerCb);